kaungthiha/kaungthiha.github.io/pages/resume.md

 ---

 Here's a much more comprehensive version of my resume, akin to the master doc I use when customizing resumes for applications.
-Toggles are cool.
-#

 📧 **kaungthiha.3@gmail.com** | 📍 San Francisco, CA

 ---